 Reshare and Retweet

 Regularly share relevant and evergreen content from your website, and retweet your tweets that have information related to this.
-Retweeting will allow you to reach out to more people, and will emphasize on the importance of the content within the tweet.
+Retweeting will allow you to reach out to more people, and will emphasize the importance of the content within the tweet.
 Resharing will also put in focus the main content of your website.
 Resharing and retweeting should be done at regular intervals – otherwise, it might look like spam.
 Just make sure not to share the same tweet more than once in a day.
 It would be even better if other people retweet your tweets – this will show people that your content is good enough to be shared by other people.
 However, don’t just tweet links – tweet information that is relevant to your website.
 You can retweet other’s tweets if it’s related to your content.
 Make sure your tweets are interesting and eye-catching – use wordplay or even humor if applicable.

 Put That Twitter Button on Your Website